situx/samian-lod/_pages/doc.md

 {% include figure image_path="/assets/images/SamianLod_map.png" %}

-The ontology represents a graph model of the original relational database which includes vague relations (amt).
+The ontology represents a graph model of the original relational database.
+Vague relations are included and marked as _amt_.
 Classes (white boxes) are related to each other through predicates (arrows).
 Checkered lines present abstract relations to type classes (yellow and grey) as well as AMT-relations, which belong to their superclass but have been highlighted for visibility.